jakelangham/kestrel/docs/source/quickstart.rst

 where ARG optionally specifies the location of your Boost installation.

-Both GDAL and PROJ libraries are required and sometimes might be in unusual places, depending on your system.
+Both the GDAL and PROJ libraries are required and sometimes might be in unusual places, depending on your system.
 If they are not found automatically, their base directories can be specified with